dinorozac/CPSC323-03_Project/Pseudo_Scrum_Update.md

 * Jessica

+      1) Familiarize with work environment
+      2) Choose what want from to-do list here

 * Thomas

+      1) Familiarize with work environment
+      2) Choose what want from to-do list here

 #### Tasks To-Do (feel free to select any which you would like to do)

+'''
 1) Task 1 - Reading input from file
 2) Task 2 - Process data to remove excess space and comments
 3) Task 3 - Tokenize the remaining code
 4) Task 4 - Print the code after removing excess space and comments
+'''